PhiYerion/NetManager.rs/README.md

 Integrate https://maclookup.app/downloads/json-database into mac setter

 ## Build
+`git clone https://github.com/PhiYerion/NetManager.rs; cd NetManager.rs; chmod +x ./build.sh; ./build.sh`
-git clone https://github.com/PhiYerion/NetManager.rs; cd NetManager.rs; ./build.sh
+or `git clone https://github.com/PhiYerion/NetManager.rs; cd NetManager.rs; cargo build`

 ## Usage
 This is a library that happens to have a main for testing.
 This is very suboptimal and is planned to be abstracted into three different modules.